-In and out of Formula 1 since 2002, at least as a works team, Renault hoped a change of name to Alpine - Renault's sports car brand - will help them find their feet again, and it partially paid dividends in 2021.
+In and out of Formula 1 since 2002, at least as a works team, Renault hoped a change of name to Alpine - Renault's sports car brand - will help them find their feet again, and it partially paid dividends in 2021 and 2022.

 Having been an engine manufacturer in the late 1970s to the mid-'80s, Renault finally took the plunge and entered Formula 1 as a works team in 2002.